A roadmap for improving animal welfare and community health.

 The first opportunity to improve poultry welfare is multifaceted work to prevent and to reduce the reliance on battery cages in Ghanaian chicken farming.

-Making sure that laying hens are free from battery cages has been identified as a crucial reform, as well as the direction that the global market is inevitably heading towards:
+This trend in Ghana is unfortunate because making sure that laying hens are free from cages has been identified as a crucial reform, as well as the direction that the global market is inevitably heading towards:

-It does not make sense for new farmers to buy the discarded cages of other countries to enter the dying industry of caged farming.
+Because of this, it simply does not make sense for new farmers to buy the discarded cages of other countries in order to enter the dying industry of caged farming.
+This strong move towards cage-free farming has been driven by a number of factors

 Environmental enrichment, such as that provided by cage-free systems, also contributes to improving many other welfare indicators among the birds including physical health, natural behaviour, and affective states (39).
 While research on the contribution of cage-free systems towards robustness against diseases has yet to be performed, this effect has been found in the case of pigs and it is possible in the case of chickens (39).
 This indicates some concrete improvements in bird health that come with the adoption of cage-free systems.